dbp/website/courses/verifcomp.markdown

 Office        WVH 308
 --------      ------

+### Why this course?

 > “Can you trust your compiler?”
 > &mdash; Xavier Leroy, developer of the Compcert verified C compiler

-### Why this course?
-Software is written in a variety of languages, and in many cases, in order to run, it must be compiled down to some lower-level target. **But what if that compiler isn't correct?** Compilers are some of the trickier pieces of software we build, and yet bugs in them can be insidious, as bugs in compilers means that one of our most basic debugging strategies, reading source code, may not be helpful, since the source may have been miscompiled.
+Software is written in a variety of languages, and in many cases, in order to run, it must be compiled down to some lower-level target. **But what if that compiler isn't correct?** Compilers are some of the trickier pieces of software we build, and yet bugs in them can be insidious, as bugs in compilers mean that one of our most basic debugging strategies, reading source code, may not be helpful, since the source may have been miscompiled.